zembutsu/docs.docker.jp/engine/reference/commandline/dockerd.rst

 .. code-block:: bash

-   $ sudo docker daemon --exec-opt native.cgroupdriver=systemd
+   $ sudo dockerd --exec-opt native.cgroupdriver=systemd

 ..
 Setting this option applies to all containers the daemon launches.